official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 and French counterparts.
 Others contain detailed instructions to New York for discussion in the Security Council.

-380 Public hearing, 30 June 2010, pages 8‑9.
+[^380]: Public hearing, 30 June 2010, pages 8‑9.
-381 Statement, January 2011, paragraphs 27 and 29.
+[^381]: Statement, January 2011, paragraphs 27 and 29.
-382 Statement, January 2011, paragraph 27.
+[^382]: Statement, January 2011, paragraph 27.
-383 Public hearing, 31 January 2011, pages 22‑23.
+[^383]: Public hearing, 31 January 2011, pages 22‑23.

 378

-The Report of the Iraq Inquiry1024.
+1024.
 When it was drawn to his attention that only one of the telegrams expressly stated the legal view of the effect of the draft resolution, Mr Pattison replied that:

 “… legal advice was incorporated into all the instructions we sent.
-We did not normally practise making a distinction between legal and … policy advice.”384
+We did not normally practise making a distinction between legal and … policy advice.”[^384]

 1025.
 Sir Michael Wood confirmed that:

 “… instructions were drafted by United Nations Department, cleared with the FCO Legal Advisers and others, and, presumably, submitted to Ministers as necessary.
 They would be conveyed to UKMIS by telegram, fax or on the phone.
-This was standard practice for the drafting of SCRs.”385
+This was standard practice for the drafting of SCRs.”[^385]

 1026.
 Sir Jeremy Greenstock told the Inquiry that he was not aware of the divergence of view about whether the draft of resolution 1441 would authorise the